Idboukori/api_cash_register/README.md

 JWT_PASSPHRASE= YOUR PASSPHRASE ( Don't forget to replace YOUR PASSPHRASE with yours )

 step 3 : Création user
-use API Platform : http://localhost:10300/api to create users one admin and one simple user(which will be the cash register) :
+use an API Testing tool to create users such as Advanced Rest Client : https://install.advancedrestclient.com/install
+Execute a POST Request using url : http://localhost:10300/register
+copy on the Body a json like this 2 examples :
 {
 "username": "admin",
 "password": "choose a password",